ttlion/sdtDBN/README.md

 ### Files with observations of dynamic attributes

-All files with observations of dynamic attributes should follow the following format:
+All files with observations of dynamic attributes should be in the following format:

 - The first line should be the header, where the first value must be some identification tag and the remaining values should be each attribute's name together with the proper timestep, using the notation "attName__timestep";